Aditya-gairola/dcn-practicals/README.md

 | 4 | Create Bus, Ring, Tree, Hybrid, and Mesh topologies | [practical-04-topologies/](practical-04-topologies/) |
 | 5 | Perform an initial Switch configuration | [practical-05-switch-config/](practical-05-switch-config/) |

-## How to use this repository

-1. Open any practical folder.
-2. Read the `README.md` — it contains the full write-up.
-3. If the practical has a `.pkt` file, open it with Cisco Packet Tracer.
-4. Screenshots of the output are inside each practical's `screenshots/` folder.

 ## Folder structure